RD-Boris-dElia/git-training/exercises/branches.md

  feature1.md                   |   1 ++
 ```

-You are now up to date with the latest main changes !
+You are now up-to-date with the latest main changes !

 ##### Note : Fast forward means that git was able to automatically apply a merge without conflicts